I'm an aspiring writer, but overall, I am an American who seeks a better United States of America. Come join me in my journey of truth.

 After the prosecution and the defense both completed their proceedings and rested their respective cases in the 1991 Robert John Bardo murder trial, Ms. Clark complained in her closing argument to the judge that Dr. Dietz’s expert testimony was a “gross exaggeration of Bardo’s medical history and mental state at the time of the murder.”
 Judge Fulgoni’s comments about Dr. Dietz during an interview on camera was even more interesting than Ms. Clark’s remarks about him during her closing argument at this same murder trial.
 Judge Fulgoni had found Mr. Bardo guilty as charged in that same trial.

 Judge Fulgoni explained in his interview on camera that one of the reasons for the guilty verdict against Mr. Bardo was that Dr. Dietz had said that “the killing was not the result of that deliberation and premeditation, stating that Bardo had decided not to kill her.
 That when he decided to kill her, it was as a result of an insult by Ms. Schaeffer delivered to him . . . her intentions of being called out of the shower and that he did it impulsively.”
 Judge Fulgoni then proceeded to complain that “[t]hat’s not in Dr. Dietz’s field” and that “Dr. Dietz didn’t have sufficient command of the facts as testified to, to even make that kind of determination.”
-Not only did the prosecutor in this same murder trial question Dr. Dietz’s expert testimony in terms of his line of judgment or lack thereof, but the judge in this same murder trial also appeared to be not at all impressed with Dr. Dietz’s qualifications as an expert witness.
+Not only did the prosecutor in this same murder trial question Dr. Dietz’s expert testimony in terms of his line of judgment or lack thereof, but the judge in this same murder trial also appeared to be not at all impressed with Dr. Dietz’s so-called qualifications as an expert witness.

 If Dr. Dietz could not be trusted to provide accurate and truthful testimony at the 2002 Andrea Yates murder trial and he has engaged in less-than-ethical conduct in his involvement in other trials, then all of you must question whether he could be trusted in any other capacity of his profession as a forensic psychiatrist.
 Mike Tolson appeared to plead in an online article of his for people not to compare Dr. Dietz to the late Dr. James Grigson, a Texas psychiatrist who was also known as “Dr. Death” and whose professional misconduct got him kicked out of two professional associations.
 However, too many incidents give indication, if not evidence, that Dr. Dietz is not much different from the late Dr. Grigson in so many ways.